Brand voice: successful brands speak for themselves

 The product is the same — but the perceived value is not.
 The difference doesn't come from content, but from context, expectation, and communication.

-Brand value is a mental creation.
+Brand value starts in your head.
 Language makes it count.

 If you want to be considered high-quality, you have to sound like it.
 Because in saturated markets, verbal appearance determines differentiation, perception and willingness to pay.
 Many brands and products do outstanding work — and yet look interchangeable.
 This is often not due to the quality, but to an unclear, arbitrary or too generic verbal branding.